 We carry high level Professional Indemnity, Employers, Public and Products Liability insurance.
 We have suitable cover for a range of projects, no matter how big or small.

-MSL Surveys have been proud members of CHAS and Constructionline almost since their conception.
+Midland Survey have been proud members of CHAS and Constructionline almost since their conception.
 Both schemes annually audit our Health and Safety management system and performance.
 They also provide guidance on the latest good practise.

 We have an archive of completed work and can retrieve drawings if they have been misplaced.